21it/calculus/README.md

 #Function<13.91303403/2 in :erl_eval.expr/5>
 ```

-Now we have definitions of all `λbool` type values without having `bool` type itself, let's implement `λand` function to show that it will behave in our λ-world the same way like `and` behaves in normal world.
+Now we have definitions of all values of `λbool` type without having `bool` type itself, let's implement `λand` function to show that it will behave in our λ-world the same way like `and` behaves in normal world.
 First of all, let's write signatures of both functions

 ```elixir
 and(bool, bool)    :: bool
 λand(λbool, λbool) :: λbool
 ```

 As you can see, they are isomorphic.
-According type specifications, knowledge about boolean logic and our definition of `λbool`, function `λand` will look like:
+According type specifications, knowledge about boolean logic and our definitions of `λtrue` and `λfalse`, our new `λand` function will look like:

 ```elixir
 iex> λand = fn left, right -> left.(right, left) end
 #Function<13.91303403/2 in :erl_eval.expr/5>
 ```

-Let's use pin operator and pattern matching to show that behaviour of `λand` function is correct:
+Let's use pin operator and pattern matching to show that behaviour of `λand` function is correct (remember, we still can't use normal boolean type, because we imagined that it just not exists):

 ```elixir
 iex> ^λtrue = λand.(λtrue, λtrue)